 Pros of Slate Flooring

 Aside from simply being beautiful, there are many pros to installing slate flooring tile in your home.
-Slate flooring is one of the most beautiful and durable stones.
+Slate is one of the most beautiful and durable stones.
 Slate durability is why it is often used in high foot-traffic areas like entry halls and kitchens.
 It is by far one of the strongest of all-natural stone flooring materials.

 While slate requires regular sealing, with diligent maintenance and attention to its safety and cleanliness, slate can last a long, long time, adding character to your space for years.
 There are also tons of color combinations possible with slate flooring.
 Each stone looks unique and unusual, which is why it's so desirable.
 Slate makes every floor look one of a kind.